gokulnair2001/ePocket/README.md

 # Imortant Message ⚠️

-* Still there are things to complete as well as to implement, If you find this app intresting than hit me up; I will be glad to work with you.
+* Still there are things to complete as well as to implement, If you find this app intresting then ping me up; I will be glad to work with you.

 ## Project Admin 👨🏻‍💻